Monitor the health of devices with Device Health

 (2) Diagnostic data is analyzed by the Microsoft Telemetry Service.

-(3) Diagnostic data is pushed from the Microsoft Telemetry Service to your OMS workspace.
+(3) Diagnostic data is pushed from the Microsoft Telemetry Service to your Azure Portal workspace.

 (4) Diagnostic data is available in the Device Health solution.